This section outlines how guardianships are monitored.

 In 2011, the Arizona Supreme Court's Committee on Improving Judicial Oversight and Processing of Probate Court Matters issued its Final Report.
 The Report includes a number of recommendations for cost monitoring and control (see Judge Mroz's PowerPoint presentation), including statewide fee guidelines.
 In September 2012, Arizona is expected to adopt statewide fee guidelines that applied to guardians, conservators, personal representatives, GALs, and attorneys.
 These guidelines describe reasonable costs, common fiduciary services (and the time allowed for each), and states that “all annual expenditures, including reasonable professional fees, may not deplete the Estate during the anticipated lifespan of the ward or protected person...”
 New rules require conservators to file budgets, accountings, and sustainability calculations on standardized forms.
 (See State Task Forces.)

 A report based on a survey of judges and court administrators (Adult Guardianship Court Data and Issues) found that, in many cases, guardianship monitoring is being neglected as a result of a shortage in staff and resources.
-Among the findings from the survey is that "specialized court staff are essential to raise guardianship monitoring standards."
+Among the findings from the survey is that "specialized court staff are essential to raising guardianship monitoring standards."
 Yet, staffing has been especially challenging as courts in a number of states have lost resources in response to budget cuts.
-This has resulted in greater reliance on volunteer monitoring programs, or in the worst case scenario, the inability to actively monitor guardians and conservators according to standards.
+This has resulted in greater reliance on volunteer monitoring programs, or in the worst-case scenario, the inability to actively monitor guardians and conservators according to standards.

 Probate court staffing and general training remain topics of concern for many courts.
 This issue can be particularly challenging in courts that do not have a specialized probate division or seldom hear guardianship cases.
 In testimony to the California Supreme Court Probate Conservatorship Task Force, the Director of the San Francisco Probate Court outlined the roles and responsibilities of probate court staff (investigators, examiners, assistant director, and director).
 For example, a probate court examiner may perform the following tasks: